sebastian-eichelbaum/nixos/README.md

 Personal NixOS configuration for work and pleasure.
 This configuration does not use home-manager nor flakes.

+This creates a minimal encrypted dev machine, using X+AwesomeWM for windowing; neovim, zsh and devbox for coding/working.

+Works well with my dotfiles: https://github.com/sebastian-eichelbaum/dotfiles

 ## NixOS Installation

 ### Disk Setup